linera-io/linera-protocol/CONTRIBUTING.md

 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite passes with `cargo test && cargo clippy --all-targets --all-features`.
 5. Run `cargo +nightly fmt` to automatically format your changes (CI will let you know if you missed this).
-6. Repeat step 4 and 5 for WASM examples if needed (see the section on WASM below for the options to `cargo test`).
+6. Repeat step 4 and 5 for Wasm examples if needed (see the section on Wasm below for the options to `cargo test`).

 This repository enforces a linear commit history.
 To remove merge commits, consider using `git filter-branch` as explained [here](https://stackoverflow.com/questions/17988099/how-do-i-trivially-linearize-my-git-history).